Best Colleges for Creative Writing

 #2.
 Brown University

-The faculty at the Literary Arts Program includes award-winning writers in a variety of genres, such as poets C.D.
-Wright and Forrest Gander, novelist Edwidge Danticat, and playwright Marcus Gardley.
-These faculty members bring a wealth of experience and expertise to the classroom, as well as a commitment to fostering a supportive and inclusive community for their students.
+The Literary Arts Program boasts an incredible team of faculty members, including award-winning writers from various genres.
+You've got poets such as C.D.
+Wright and Forrest Gander, the gifted novelist Edwidge Danticat, and the outstanding playwright Marcus Gardley.
+Each of them contributes a wealth of experience and expertise, and they're all committed to fostering a warm, inclusive atmosphere for every student.

 The Literary Arts Program at Brown University has produced many successful writers, including Pulitzer Prize-winning poets Tracy K. Smith and Peter Balakian, novelist Jeffrey Eugenides, and playwright Quiara Alegría Hudes.
 Graduates of the program have gone on to win prestigious awards and fellowships, such as the Guggenheim Fellowship, the National Book Award, and the Whiting Award.